Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation: Experiments

 First, we evaluate multilayer perceptrons (MLPs) using node features such as node degrees, betweenness centrality, road type, weather data, road length, and traffic volume.
 This setup assesses node features without incorporating the underlying network structure.
 We test embedding methods, including DeepWalk~\cite{perozzi2014deepwalk}, CLIP, and Vision Transformer, by appending a layer that concatenates the learned node embeddings with the original node features.

-Second, we utilize common GNNs architectures including GraphSAGE, GCN, GIN, and Graph Transformer (Graphormer) with attention \cite{velickovic2017graph}.
+Second, we utilize common GNN architectures, including GraphSAGE, GCN, GIN, and Graph Transformer (Graphormer) with attention \cite{velickovic2017graph}.
 We use a spatial-temporal framework such as DCRNN~\cite{li2018diffusion}.
 We also consider supervised contrastive learning to improve the classification of positive and negative edges.

-Then, we consider three approaches to integrate graph-based and vision-based features.
+We then consider three approaches to integrating graph-based and vision-based features.
 The first approach basically employs a three-layer multilayer perceptron that jointly processes the concatenated graph and image representations.
 The second approach uses a gated fusion network that adaptively learns the contribution weights of each modality during training.
-The last one utilizes the MoE architecture to fetch features from different perspectives.
+The last one uses the MoE architecture to extract features from multiple perspectives.